nilbus/pinewood-derby/README.md

 Developing
 ==========

-This project uses Rails 4.0.0.beta &lt;= commit 5458f509d9a3ee4f8b9fb4d1f305ecb86417fc33.
+This project uses Rails 4.
-After this commit, the newer Rack that Rails requires breaks compatibility with Faye for now; resolution pending.

-Instead of using foreman (production environment; requires root to run on port 80), start the app server and daemon separately:
+Instead of using foreman, start the app server and daemon separately:

     rails server